VarunGorti/vgorti/content/posts/gto_explained_1.md

 Note there's also a big difference between being in position vs out of position.
 In position closes the action, so they don't need to be as worried about "protecting" their middling checking hands and also don't gain anything by trapping the nuts.
 This is actually a much more central poker concept than it seems, and we'll revisit this at some point.

+*Note: I may come back to this post and add some more examples, but I think it's getting a bit long already.
+Potentially they'll come never or in a later page.*

 ---

 # What next?

 All this was pretty neat, but it's a little contrived.
-The above examples use weird ranges and focus on river decisions only, and thus don't shed much light on what we should actually do in our real hands.
+The above examples use weird ranges and focus on river decisions only, and thus don't shed much light on how we should play real hands.
 Nevertheless, these concepts are so foundational that I think it was still worth spending some of our precious 25 hours of study time on, and I'll pivot to focusing on some more practical advice going forward.

 *Give a man a cookie, and you feed him for a session.
 Teach a man some poker, and maybe next time he'll provide the snacks!*